Coda-Coda/Crowdfunding/README.md

 # A Crowdfunding Smart Contract and Correctness Proof

-Making use of the DeepSEA system, this repository demonstrates proving the correctness of a crowdfunding smart contract.
-This is a **work in progress**.

-This branch focuses on an approach where model is set up to only allow successful calls, except the one `no_op` case which models all failures which cause a revert.

 ## Sections of note relating to the SPLASH 2022 poster
  - [proofs/FunctionalCorrectness.v line 182](https://github.com/Coda-Coda/Crowdfunding/blob/splash-2022-poster/proofs/FunctionalCorrectness.v#L182) has the definition of the type `Action` which is a critical definition for the successful calls only approach.
 Note in particular the required arguments such as `case_donate_prf` which are the proofs required to be passed in that the call will succeed.
  - [proofs/FunctionalCorrectness.v line 399](https://github.com/Coda-Coda/Crowdfunding/blob/splash-2022-poster/proofs/FunctionalCorrectness.v#L399) has the proof of the `donation_preserved` lemma making use of the successful calls only approach.